 Ohno noticed that this kind of just-in-time (JIT) delivery would revolutionize the manufacturing supply chain.
 He decided to visualize various manufacturing processes on the factory floor.
 A Kanban card was a great solution right for this aim.
 Visualizing the card that included full info about the required quantity, part specifications, and delivery time, suppliers could clearly fill the order and send the restocked bin with its Kanban card back to the factory floor.

 Toyota used this secret for a long time and only in the 1990s, people took notice and the company began sharing the Kanban card system concept details.

-The Kanban inventory system uses handy cards of different colors to distinguish different materials to stock and promote the placing of new orders as they decrease in number.
-This system is aimed to boost manufacturing efficiency and is often associated with Lean manufacturing.
+The Kanban inventory system uses handy cards of different colors to distinguish different items and to stock and promote the placing of new orders as particular items decrease in number.
+This system allows teams to boost production efficiency and is often associated with Lean manufacturing.

-There are two types of Kanban cards: physical vs online.
-When it comes to the modern Agile software development, digital Kanban boards examples and Kanban cards examples surely look more efficient and beneficial.
+There are two types of Kanban cards: physical and online.
+When it comes to modern Agile software development, digital Kanban boards examples and Kanban cards examples surely look more efficient and beneficial.

-Physical Kanban cards limit you in the way how much details and info you can write on each card.
+Physical Kanban cards limit you in the way how many details and info you can write on each card.
 It is harder to analyze work item metrics there.

 For this reason, using smart project management software to create online Kanban boards is highly recommended.